 A student can benefit inseveral ways by completing their clinical or externship experience successfully.
 The clinical or externship experience gives the student the opportunity to receive direct industry-related, real-life, hands-on training experience.
 Potential employment contacts can be made and the experience can be included on a resume.
 Students are encouraged to treat their clinical or externship experience as if it were a permanent full-time job.
-A positive clinical or externship experience listed in this catalog, including addenda, apply to all students during their clinical or externship experience as well.
+A positive clinical or externship experience could lead to potential employment.
+Policies listed in this catalog, including addenda, apply to all students during their clinical or externship experience as well.

 In order to participate in a clinical or externship experience, a student must sign and accept 100% of the terms and conditions in the "Student Externship Acknowledgement and Agreement".
 The agreement outlines specific terms and conditions that apply to the externship/clinical rotation.
 Students who do not sign and accept 100% of the terms and conditions of the agreement will not be allowed to enter into clinical rotation or externship and will be terminated from the program.
-Students in the Medical Assistant, Dental Assistant, Physical Therapy Aide/Massage Therapist, and Surgical Technology program are required to successfully complete a CPR class before externship placement.
-CPR classes are optional for students in all other programs but are subject to availability and not charged separately.
+Students in the Medical Assistant, Medical Billing and Coding, Dental Assistant, Massage Therapist & Physical Therapy Aide, and Surgical Technology program are required to successfully complete a CPR class before externship placement.
+CPR classes are optional for students in all other programs/subject to availability/not charged separately.